-Puppet: When I go to the zoo, the monkey cage says that the apes are my relatives and I came from them.
+Puppet: When I go to the zoo, the monkey cage says that the apes are my relatives and that I came from them.
 And some of my books show drawings of ape-looking men.
 In fact, here's a picture right here.
-Hand the MONKEY-TO-MAN POSTER to the teacher, who holds it up.
+Hand the MONKEY-TO-MAN POSTER to the teacher.

-Teacher: Sydney, I want you to remember something.
+Teacher: Hold up poster.
+Sydney, I want you to remember something.
 Ready to hear it?